 Network Address Translation a.k.a.
-NAT is a process or technique used to change IP address and TCP port numbers by an intermediate device like firewall, router, modem etc. There are different use cases for NAT but the most popular one is to use a single WAN IP address for multiple servers and client which is located LAN.
+NAT is a process or technique used to change IP address and TCP port numbers by an intermediate device like firewall, router, modem, etc. There are different use cases for NAT but the most popular one is to use a single WAN IP address for multiple servers and clients which is located LAN.

 NAT has the following topology in general.
 NAT will occur on the router where a request made from LAN will translate into WAN IP address of the router.

 LAN IP Address

 LAN IP addresses are Private IP addresses which are like below.

 - 172.16.0.0 – 172.31.255.255